 On December 13, 2017, TMX Group Inc. amalgamated with TMX Group Limited under the OBCA as part of a broader initiative to simplify our corporate structure by reducing the number of legal entities within our enterprise.

-On December 14, 2017, we completed the acquisition of London-based Trayport Holdings Limited, its subsidiaries and its U.S.-based affiliate, Trayport Inc. (collectively, "Trayport").
+On December 14, 2017, we completed the acquisition of London-based Trayport Holdings Limited and its subsidiaries (collectively, "Trayport").

 On May 15, 2019, Trayport completed the acquisition of VisoTech Softwareentwicklungsges.m.b.H (referred to herein as "VisoTech").